Ajedi32/metalsmith-metafiles/README.md

 `index.html` by creating a file named `index.html.meta.json` and putting your metadata in that file.

+Currently, metalsmith-metafiles supports the JSON, YAML, CSON, and TOML formats, among others.
+(See the [parsers](#parsers) section below for details.)

 ## Installation

     npm install --save metalsmith-metafiles